Chart Color Schemes

 Frankston South hosts a notably older demographic compared to the national average

-Frankston South has a median age of 44, which exceeds Greater Melbourne's figure of 37 and is substantially higher than the national norm of 38.
-The 75-84 age group constitutes 8.4% of Frankston South's population compared to Greater Melbourne's figure.
-Conversely, the 25-34 cohort makes up only 6.2%.
-Post the 2021 Census, the 15-24 age group has increased from 10.9% to 12.3%, while the 75-84 cohort rose from 7.3% to 8.4%.
-However, the 25-34 cohort decreased from 8.3% to 6.2%.
+Frankston South has a median age of 44, which exceeds Greater Melbourne's figure of 37 and is significantly higher than the national norm of 38.
+The 75-84 age group constitutes 8.5% of Frankston South's population, compared to Greater Melbourne.
+Meanwhile, the 25-34 cohort makes up 6.3%.
+According to the 2021 Census, the 15-24 age group has increased from 10.9% to 12.4%, while the 75-84 cohort has risen from 7.3% to 8.5%.
+Conversely, the 25-34 cohort has decreased from 8.3% to 6.3%.
 Demographic projections indicate significant changes in Frankston South's age profile by 2041.
-The 85+ group is expected to grow by 81%, reaching 1,360 people from the current figure of 751.
-This growth will be largely driven by an aging population dynamic, with those aged 65 and above comprising 62% of projected growth.
-Meanwhile, the 25-34 and 0-4 age cohorts are anticipated to experience population declines.
+The 85+ group is expected to grow by 78%, reaching 1,375 people from 770.
+The aging population trend is evident, with those aged 65 and above accounting for 61% of the projected growth.
+Conversely, the 25-34 and 0-4 age groups are anticipated to experience population declines.